EunBinChoi/web-project-meaningcle-master/README.md

 # Web Programming
-- This is web programming's projected named Meaningcle, which is a website to practice the sharing economy where you can share things you don't use.
+- This is a web project named Meaningcle to practice the sharing economy where you can share things you don't use.
 - A bicycle is selected for sharing object in this project.